intoxstudio/restrict-user-access/readme.txt

 4. For unauthorized users, you can choose whether to redirect to another page or to show the content from another page along with a teaser/excerpt from the restricted content.
 Finally, give your new Access Level a descriptive title and save it.

-= How do I make an Access Level inherit another level? =
+= How do I make an Access Level extend/inherit another level? =

 Let us say you have two Access Levels, Gold and Silver.
 You want your users with the Gold level to be able to see content for the Silver level too.

 1. Go to Users > Access Levels > Edit the Gold level
-1. To the right on this screen there is a Parent setting
+1. To the right on this screen there is a Extend setting
-1. Choose the Silver level as Parent and click Update
+1. Choose the Silver level as Extend and click Update

 Your Gold level now inherits all the conditions from your Silver level.
 You can create as many hierarchical levels as you want, e.g. Bronze -> Silver -> Gold -> Platinum.